dongchirua/kickoff-ml-project/README.md

 ```

 ## Q&A
-### My default python is not 3.11, how I can instruct for `poetry` to use Python 3.11
+### My default Python is not 3.11, how I can instruct `poetry` to use Python 3.11
 Use `poetry env use` to select Python version, more details are at more details https://stackoverflow.com/questions/60580113/change-python-version-to-3-x
 ### I don't want to use Python 3.11, how to change configs and make it reproducible
-If you aim to use `poetry`, steps are following
+If you aim to use `poetry`, the steps are following
 - edit file `pyproject.toml`
 - select a Python version, then `poetry shell`
 - generate new `poetry.lock` by run `poetry lock`

 If you aim to follow `conda`
 - edit file `environment.yml`
-- create a new environment which has version you want
+- create a new environment that has the version you want
 - switch to that environment